Don't Invite Trump For State Visit, Say More Than 1 Million In U.K.

 British Prime Minster Theresa May, while she was in Washington, D.C., last week, actually already extended an invitation to Trump on the queen's behalf, and he has accepted.

-Today, according to the BBC, 10 Downing Street reiterated that the visit is still on: "The USA is one of this country's closest allies, and we look forward to hosting the president later this year."
+Today, according to the BBC, 10 Downing St. reiterated that the visit is still on: "The USA is one of this country's closest allies, and we look forward to hosting the president later this year."
 It added that the visit is "substantially in the national interest," according to The Guardian.

 The petition gained steam after Trump issued an executive order Friday that freezes admission into the U.S. for all refugees and temporarily blocks entry to citizens and dual nationals from seven Muslim-majority countries.